 Saving energy is good for the environment as well as your bank balance and, with modern lighting technology, is as easy as plugging in a new light bulb!
-Choosing an Energy Saving Light bulb to replace your existing bulb has never been easier.
+Choosing an Energy Saving Light light bulb to replace your existing light bulb has never been easier.

 CFL: Unlike early energy saver lamps a few years ago, the latest designs include electronic rapid start circuitry to make the lamp light up in less than 1 second with virtually no flickering.

-CFL: Some older designs had quite a high “colour temperature” see glossary which may be perceived as “colder” but many energy-saving lamps now give off a “Warm White” light to make the light very similar to a normal incandescent bulb.
+CFL: Some older designs had quite a high “colour temperature” see glossary which may be perceived as “colder” but many energy-saving lamps now give off a “Warm White” light to make the light very similar to a normal incandescent light bulb.

 Do they take time to “warm-up”?